MSUSAzureAccelerators/Intelligent-Supply-Chain-Management/user_deployment_assets/RayCluster/README.md

 ```

-In order to build your dockerfile image, open a bash terminal, and navigate to the folder where you cloned this repository.
+In order to build your dockerfile image, you will need to use your DOS or a bash terminal, and navigate to the folder where you cloned this repository.
 The command you will have to launch will be as below:

 ```bash